Shuchismita-Biswas/AML_Project_Fall19/README.md

 # Classification of Time-Series Images Using Deep Convolutional Neural Networks
 A time-series refers to a sequence of data points, ordered temporally.
 Time-series analysis finds many real-world applications, in fields like weather forecasting, stock markets, biomedical signal monitoring, video processing and industrial instrumentation.
 This has motivated efforts and research into **time-series classification (TSC)** tasks that assign a label <img src="https://latex.codecogs.com/svg.latex?\Large&space;y_n}"/> to a time-series <img src="https://latex.codecogs.com/svg.latex?\Large&space;x_n}"/>.
 Traditional TSC methods may be categorized into two broad classes- frequency-domain (spectral analysis, wavelet analysis etc) and time-domain (auto-correlation, auto-regression, cross-correlation etc) methods.
 More recently deep neural networks (DNN) have been applied to TSC tasks successfully.

 Recent advances in the field of computer vision have developed efficent DNNs, like **Convolutional Neural Networks (CNN)** for image classification.
 However, in feedforward neural networks, every observation is treated as independent and identically distributed (iid).
 Therefore these neural nets may no be directly applied to time series analysis as they fail to preserve the  temporal relationshipp present in sequential observations.
 In recent literature, some papers have proposed image embedding of time series data so as to leverage image classification algorithms for the TSC task.
-In this project, we reproduce two image embedding methods for time series data- **Recurrence Plots (RP)** [1] and **Gramian Angular Summation Field (GASF)** [2] and use a CNN to classify the generated images.
+In this project, we reproduce two image embedding methods for time series data- **Recurrence Plots (RP)** [1] and **Gramian Angular Field (GAF)** [2] and use a CNN to classify the generated images.
 We test the classification algorithm (summarized in fig. 1) using two datasets from the UCR dataset archive [3] and verify the results reported in [1].
 Downsampling of the original time-series is done to ease computational burden.

-**Reference [1] claims that the RP image embedding method combined with a deep CNN-based classifier outperforms other benchmark TSC methods in literature as well as the GASF imaging method.
+**Reference [1] claims that the RP image embedding method combined with a deep CNN-based classifier outperforms other benchmark TSC methods in literature as well as the GAF imaging method.
 This project checks whether the TSC accuracy reported by [1] can be reproduced.**

 ![pipeline](pipeline.PNG)
 > Fig. 1: Pipeline of the time series classification (TSC) algorithm.